tuarua/WebViewANE/README.md

 - The Issue Tracker is for **reproducible bugs only**.
 Use the supplied template.
 - Spend at least 1 hour investigating the issue yourself.
 - The project is open source, that is, the code is free to use and free to modify.
-- Paid Support is available for anything which falls outside bug fixing and minor help.
+- [Paid Support](mailto:info@tuarua.co.uk) is available for anything which falls outside bug fixing.